axieinfinity/ronin-documentation/docs/validators/setup/parameters/mainnet.md

 ---
-description: Parameters of the Ronin mainnet.
+description: Specifications of the Ronin mainnet.
+title: Ronin mainnet
 ---

-# Ronin mainnet

 ## Parameters